Rman723/PDBuzzers/README.md

 # PDBuzzers
-Buzzers for all the SO's
+Buzzers for all the PD's and SO's